Lake Neusiedl

-Lake Neusiedl (Neusiedler See, /de/; Nežidersko jezero or Niuzaljsko jezero; Nežidersko jezero; Neziderské jazero; Neziderské jezero), or Fertő (Fertő (tó)), is the largest endorheic lake in Central Europe, straddling the Austrian–Hungarian border.
+Lake Neusiedl (Neusiedler See, /de/; Nežidersko jezero or Niuzaljsko jezero; Nežidersko jezero; Neziderské jazero; Neziderské jezero) or Lake Fertő (Fertő tó), is the largest endorheic lake in Central and Western Europe, as well as the second largest in Europe after The Caspian Sea, straddling Austria and Hungary.
 The lake is saline and covers 315 km2, of which 240 km2 is on the Austrian side and 75 km2 on the Hungarian side.
-The lake's drainage basin has an area of about 1,120 km2.
+Its drainage basin is about 1,120 km2, about three times its size excluding the lake itself.
 From north to south, the lake is about 36 km long, and it is between 6 km and 12 km wide from east to west.
-On average, the lake's surface is 115.45 m above the Adriatic Sea and the lake is no more than 1.8 m deep.
+On average, its surface is 115.45 m above the Adriatic Sea and it is no more than 1.8 m deep.

-The landscape surrounding the lake has been occupied since about 6000 BC, and the towns and villages around the lake have been significant trading centers and meeting points for different cultures for centuries.
-Because of its cultural importance and the rural architecture of the villages around it, Lake Neusiedl and the surrounding area was inscribed on the UNESCO World Heritage List in 2001.
+The surrounding landscape has been occupied since about 6000 BC, and the towns and villages around the lake have been trading and meeting points for local people and wider cultures for centuries.
+Given its cultural importance and the often handed-down, rustic architecture of the villages, Lake Neusiedl and environs is inscribed on the UNESCO World Heritage List since 2001.

 Water level fluctuations

-In the past, rainfall and aridity caused significant floods (which in 1768 enlarged the lake to its maximum documented size of 515 km2) and significant decreases in the lake's level, although frequently there seemed to be no apparent connection between the size of the lake's surface area and the weather situation.
+In the past, rainfall caused significant floods (which in 1768 enlarged the lake to its greatest known size of 515 km2) whereas aridity led to shrinkage.
+Yet as a function of its water table, frequent changes resulted from weather changes.